adkendall/DHPDocs/docs/intro.rst

 *A myaccount authentication prompt will be presented by the platform when a user is going through the process of approving a connection.*

-**If you are a CSO** connecting to the platform then you can think of a special type of national core system that lets you add a range of online channels to your system, and lets you support associated innovation at the cost of a single integration.
+**If you are a CSO** connecting to the platform then you can think of the DHP as a special type of national core system that lets you add a range of online channels to your system, and lets you support associated innovation at the cost of a single integration.